-As mentioned above, anesthesia technicians fall into the health technologist occupational group.
-And employment projections from the BLS show that health technologist jobs are expected to grow in number by 17 percent in the decade from 2018 to 2028.
-This is largely due to a growing demand for health care services for some of the following reasons:
+Like many healthcare-related jobs, anesthesia technician jobs are expected to grow in number by about 6 percent in the 2021–31 period.* This is average job growth.
+This projected growth is largely due to a growing demand for health care services for some of the following reasons:

-- Overall, the population is growing, so, naturally, more people will require health care.
+- Overall, the population is growing, so more people will require health care.

-- The elderly population is also growing, and seniors tend to require more health care services.
+- The elderly population is growing, and seniors tend to require more health care services.

-- The number of people with chronic diseases and conditions is growing, which typically leads to an increase in medical procedures.
+- The number of people with chronic diseases and conditions is growing, leading to an increase in medical procedures.

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook.
 Some careers listed may be part of a combined occupation profile (visited May 31, 2023).